xinzhuwang-wxz/English_Korean_translation_transformer/README.md

    So, I make train and val sets as possible as small to avoid the mistake appear to these sets to protect the training process

-   If you see "There are a different number of source or target sequences !!!!!STOP STOP STOP!!!!! please check the data's length and divide data again", take it easy, redo "python prepare_data.py"
+   If you see "There are a different number of source or target sequences !!!!!STOP STOP STOP!!!!! please check the data's length and divide data again" when training, take it easy, redo "python prepare_data.py"

    the eval.py may not avaliable cuz the test set which cantains mistake when the training process is normal will be used in eval.